Connecting People and Place: Improving Communities through Integrated Data Systems

 NNIP Partners will first take part in a planning phase where they will establish relationships with the relevant IDS agency and community stakeholders, negotiate data sharing agreements, and finalize their plan for analysis and dissemination.
 During the second phase in 2014-15, partners will gather and analyze the data, report their results, and present their findings at a community forum.

 Two organizations with specialized expertise in IDS - Actionable Intelligence for Social Policy and the Data Quality Campaign - will provide advice and technical assistance to support the project.
-They have also collaborated with UI on a resource list and catalog of IDS across the nation.
+They have also collaborated with Urban on a resource list and catalog of IDS across the nation.

 Check back for project materials and updates!